actorcloud/docs.actorcloud.io/en/products/codec.md

 ##### Encoding

+**Special note**

-**Special note**, considering that the encoding will involve binary data,  the returned result is displayed as a string
+considering that the encoding will involve binary data,  the returned result is displayed as a string.

 The return format is as follows: